 Employ the CAR Acronym to Uncover Education Achievements

-Sometimes it can be difficult to come up with multiple, impressive achievements.
+Sometimes it can be not easy to come up with multiple impressive achievements.
 If you find you are struggling with this section of your reading specialist resume, use the CAR acronym: Challenge, Action, Result.

-In this example, the Challenge was the lack of student interest in reading, the Action was implementing books and reading materials that interested the students, and the Result was the increased enjoyment of reading among students and the increase in reading fluency skills.
+In this example, the Challenge was the lack of student interest in reading.
+The Action was implementing books and reading materials that interested the students.
+The Result was the increased enjoyment of reading among students and the increase in reading fluency skills.

 - Assessed an “at-risk” learner’s reading skills and diagnosed the student with dyslexia; after the diagnosis, the student received the proper support she needed and improved her performance in all academic areas.

-In this example, the Challenge was the student’s at-risk academic performance, the Action was assessing and diagnosing the student with dyslexia, and the Result was improved student performance due to proper support and intervention.
+In this example, the Challenge was the student’s at-risk academic performance.
+The Action assessed and diagnosed the student with dyslexia, and the Result improved student performance due to proper support and intervention.

 Dig deep and think outside the box.